 - Census data are used to redraw the boundaries of congressional and state legislative districts.

 - Census data help local governments plan for future community needs and services, such as emergency services, schools, hospitals, human services, libraries, transportation, and much more.

-The Galveston County Food Bank, in collaboration with United Way, will strive to reach the traditionally hard-to-count (HTC) populations, communities and geographic areas of Galveston County to encourage local residents served through these two organizations to participate in the 2020 Census.
+The Galveston County Food Bank, in collaboration with United Way of Galveston County Mainland, will strive to reach the traditionally hard-to-count (HTC) populations, communities and geographic areas of Galveston County to encourage local residents served through these two organizations to participate in the 2020 Census.